Ana Egge: Career

-Egge's songs have been recorded by Dave Alvin, Laurie Lewis, Maya DeVitry, Laura Cortese & The Dance Cards and Matt the Electrician.
+Egge's songs have been recorded by Dave Alvin, Laurie Lewis, Mick Flannery, Coutrney Hartman, Alden-Harris McCoy, Maya DeVitry, Laura Cortese & The Dance Cards, and Matt the Electrician.

-Her songs have been featured on the TV shows I'm from Rolling Stone (MTV) and Shameless (Showtime).
+Her songs have been featured on the television shows I'm from Rolling Stone (MTV) and Shameless (Showtime).

-Egge is the subject of a full-length documentary directed by Jesse Lyda titled Bright Shadow released in 2015.
+Egge is the subject of a full-length documentary directed by Jesse Lyda titled Bright Shadow, released in 2015.

 Personal life

 She currently lives in Brooklyn, New York.